doyensec/burpdeveltraining/README.md

 ### Audience
 Suitable for both web application security specialists and developers.
 Attendees are expected to have rudimental understanding of Burp Suite as well as basic object-oriented programming experience (Burp Extensions will be developed in Java).
 ### Interested?
+More details on what to expect from this class can be found on our [blog post](https://blog.doyensec.com/2017/03/02/training-burp.html).
 We deliver this class during public events (e.g. security conferences) as well as private company workshops.
-If you're interested in forthcoming public training or you want to know more about private classes, please contact info@doyensec.com
+If you're interested in a forthcoming public training or you want to know more about private classes, please contact info@doyensec.com